The Rise of AI Agents in Australian Business

 2026 update: what changed

 The biggest shift since this article was first published is that agents are no longer mainly a prompt engineering exercise.
-Production systems now depend on tool permissions, retrieval quality, evals, audit trails, and clear escalation paths.
+Production systems now depend on tool permissions, retrieval quality, evaluations, audit trails, and clear escalation paths.
 The model is only one part of the operating system.

 The Technical Foundation

-Modern AI agents typically combine:
+Modern AI agents usually combine:

 - Frontier language models for reasoning, classification, drafting, and extraction